ptomulik/testmd/md/README.md

 Some GitHub repositories have to post-process assets created by upstream repositories.
 A repository that puts the assets into Docker images is an example.
-Each time, the upstream publishes new release, the repository should rebuild and publish new images.
-This requires, however, that information about existing upstream releases is available.
-The action enables us to obtain it.
+Each time, the upstream publishes a new release, the repository should rebuild and publish new images.
+This requires, however, some knowledge about existing upstream releases.
+This action enables us to obtain necessary information directly from upstream repository.

 ## Contents